ScrapeGod/scrapegod/README.md

 # ScrapeGod (MVP developement phase)
 ScrapeGod.com is a powerful web scraping service designed to extract publicly available data from the internet for customers.
 Our platform provides reliable, efficient, and customizable scraping solutions to meet your data needs.
+This is the backend API which will be served by NEXTjs UI frontend

 ## Setup